How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: Leveraging CoT Dynamics

 With the threshold set to $0.1$, our objective is robustly accomplished for both In-Domain and Off-the-Shelf LLMs: the aforementioned heuristic automatically recognizes inputs for which CoT is necessary to derive the final answer, such as Parity, while bypassing CoT generation on easier tasks, such as CSQA.
 For instance, Qwen3-32B attains 16.2\% / 12.4\% thinking reduction for CSQA / MMLU almost ``for free'', with only 0.03\% overall accuracy degradation.

-As our necessity estimation relies on a fixed answer space to distill the hidden metric, we present this study primarily as a \textsl{proof-of-concept}.
-Nevertheless, it underscores the significance of exploiting such useful latent signals, which may contribute not only to more efficient computation as in this study, but also to various other considerations, i.e. locating critical CoT positions can facilitate CoT compression \cite{li2025compressing,singh2026llmsencodefunctionalimportance} and benefit modeling training \cite{huang-etal-2025-enhancing}; CoT dynamics could help characterize scenarios when CoT may have negative effects \cite{sprague2025to,liu2025mind}.
+As our necessity estimation relies on a fixed answer space to obtain the metric, we present it primarily as a \textsl{proof-of-concept}.
+Nevertheless, we underscore the significance of exploiting such useful latent signals, which can benefit various scenarios, such as to facilitate model training \cite{huang-etal-2025-enhancing} and CoT compression \cite{singh2026llmsencodefunctionalimportance,li2026making} and steering \cite{li2026efficient}.
 We provide further discussions and Related Works in Appendix~\ref{app:related}.